alessonJuley/SentenceApp/README.md

 # SentenceApp: iOS Mobile App with AI Decision-Making

-Welcome to the iOS Mobile App with AI Decision-Making project repository.
 This mobile application is designed to offer intelligent decision-making support, and it comes with several noteworthy features.

 ## Project Highlights